 The town's policies should be used as rules or courses of action to be followed in order to assure town citizens that the plan is implemented.
-The policies outlined in the housing element of the Town of La Prairie Comprehensive Plan, like the policies of the other elements, are meant to accomplish the goals and objectives of the plan.
-These policies should be used by town decisionmakers on a day-to-day basis.
+The policies outlined in the housing element of this plan, like the policies of the other elements, are meant to accomplish the goals and objectives of the plan.
+These should be used by town decision-makers on a day-to-day basis.
 As examples, the town should apply these policies when:

-- Considering proposals to rezone property, review site plans, or issue conditional use permits. - Revising and/or creating housing-related ordinances and documents such as the zoning or subdivision ordinances. - Communicating with the private sector so that the town's expectations are known in terms of the location, timing, and quality of residential development.
+- Considering proposals to rezone property, review site plans, or issue conditional use permits. - Revising and/or creating housing-related ordinances and documents such as the zoning or subdivision ordinance. - Communicating with the private sector so that the town's expectations are known in terms of the location, timing, and quality of residential development.

-The Town of La Prairie's housing element proposed to guide future housing development according to the following policies:
+The Town of Johnstown's housing element proposes to guide future housing development according to the following policies:

-- The town will plan for a sufficient supply of developable land for housing in areas consistent with town wishes at a logical, controlled pace consistent with recent development trends, and of densities and types consistent with the town's predominantly rural setting. - The Town of La Prairie should coordinate with Rock County in seeking Community Development Block Grant (CDBG) funds to provide, maintain, and rehabilitate housing for all income and age levels.

-- The town should promote principles of conservation neighborhood design in laying out new development, where allowed by the adopted Town Plan and Zoning Ordinance. - When possible, easements for walking and biking trails should be secured to link new housing to open space or park developments. - The Town of La Prairie shall encourage housing opportunities provided through infill development. - The Town of La Prairie will strive to maintain the rural character of the town by continuing to enforce the Town Plan and Ordinances and continuing to cooperate with its neighboring governments. - The Town of La Prairie will continue to cooperate with local individuals/corporations concerning speciality agriculture.
+- The town will plan for a sufficient supply of developable land for housing in areas consistent with town wishes at a logical, controlled pace consistent with recent development trends, and of densities and types consistent with the town's predominantly rural setting. - The Town of Johnstown should coordinate with Rock County in seeking Community Development Block Grant (CDBG) funds to provide, maintain, and rehabilitate housing for all income and age levels. - The town should promote principles of conservation neighborhood design in laying out new development where permitted according to the adopted Town Development Plan. - The Town of Johnstown shall encourage housing opportunities provided through infill development. - The Town of Johnstown will strive to maintain the rural character of the town by enforcing the Town Plan and Ordinance as adopted.